-The 2025 Toyota Prius Plug-in Hybrid's good looks are just the icing on the cake.
-The little hybrid hatchback has a lengthy all-electric range and excellent fuel economy and is pleasing to drive.
-Charging it frequently will make trips to the gas station a rare event.
-But if you plan on using it as a family vehicle, make sure the rear seats and cargo area are large enough for your needs.Read full review
+The 2025 Toyota Prius Plug-in Hybrid's sleek looks are icing on the cake for a hatchback that combines ample all-electric range and excellent fuel economy.
+It's also pretty fun to drive.
+If you plan to use it for family duty, make sure the rear seats and cargo area are large enough for your needs.Read full review

 For nearly a decade, Toyota used the "Prime" name to denote the plug-in version of the Prius.
 That changes for 2025; going forward, the Prius PHEV will simply be known as the Toyota Prius Plug-in Hybrid.
 The badge on the back is really the only thing that changes, however — the Prius Plug-in Hybrid is otherwise the exact same car as last year's Prime.
 That means this PHEV delivers up to 44 miles of all-electric driving range before operating like a regular hybrid when the battery runs low.
 So if you're able to charge it frequently, it can essentially run like an electric vehicle with a gasoline backup, making it a great transition car for folks who aren't ready to go all-in on an EV.